ProjectDock/programming-memes/README.md

         </div>
     </section>
     ```
-10. Run `npm start` to see your changes at `localhost:3000` in your browser
+10. Run `yarn start` to see your changes at `localhost:3000` in your browser

 11. Commit and push the code to your fork